God's Will... But not as we've known it

 When Father first showed me this, it changed my heart and my praying.
 It is difficult to describe, but I think He created an even deeper union of heart and purpose within me.
 Instead of saying "Your will be done," I began to say, "I want what You want done"; we both want it, we both desire it, we are one in heart and that is something very precious.
 We are not only one in our desire, but one in working together toward the fulfillment of that desire.

 God's "will" is often thought of in terms of His "will" for your life, or what your "calling" is.
 Another word for calling is vocation, which is from "vocal"; meaning what you are "called" to.
-That is significant when you consider that in the Bible we are the "called-out ones" (the Ekklesia)!
+That is significant when you consider that in the Bible we are those who are called out!
 Our "calling" is to hear the Voice and be called out; out of this world, out of religion, out of Self, out of all substitutes for Christ... and called into Christ (for more on this read Being Called).
 And we're not called out of the world and into Christ for a vacation, but for a vocation.
 In reaction to the 'doing good works' and busyness that religion endorses, we may come to the conclusion that we're here for a vacation instead of finding our vocation.
 When we have seen the error of a religion of works, it is natural to go to the opposite extreme and conclude that we shouldn't do a single thing.

 A vacation may be absolutely necessary after all the busyness of religious works (ie we need to "vacate" it all), but no vacation is ever meant to be permanent.
 Many seem to stay on vacation and don't go on to discover Christ as their Vocation and Life.
 We've seen the church, religion and 'good works' for what they really are, and we've been called out of all that and called into Christ; but then the question becomes: so where do we go from here?
 Is "coming out" all there is to it?
 What do we do with this Treasure we have received?
 Does Christ and His Purpose become our vocation and occupation or are we still camped out somewhere on vacation?